 Section 1 Two (2) Forum Members will be appointed by the Chairperson after the September meeting of each year to the Awards Committee.
 The committee is responsible for solicitation of nominations for the Forum Leadership Award, conducting the election, and selecting and presenting the award to the award recipient.
 The award will be made at the September Forum Meeting.

 Section 2 Two (2) Forum Members will be appointed by the Chairperson after the September meeting of each year to the Bylaws Committee.
-The committee shall review the Bylaws and the structure of the organization by the end of May of each of the odd number years.
+The committee shall review the Bylaws and the structure of the organization by the end of May of each of the odd even number years.
 Recommendations for appropriate revision shall be submitted for the consideration and action of the membership.

 Section 3 Two (2) Forum Members will be appointed by the Chairperson after the September meeting of each year to the Data Committee.
 The committee is responsible for identifying and addressing issues around data collection, maintenance and evidence-based resources.